Semi-supervised Dense Keypoints Using Unlabeled Multiview Images: Experiments

 \subsection{Implementation Details}

-We use HRNet~\cite{SunGMXLZW20} as the backbone network followed by four head networks made up of convolutional layers to predict foreground mask, body part index, and UV coordinates on the canonical body surface, respectively.
+We use HRNet~\cite{sun2020bottom} as the backbone network followed by four head networks made up of convolutional layers to predict foreground mask, body part index, and UV coordinates on the canonical body surface, respectively.
 Each network takes as an input a 224$\times$224 image and outputs 15-channel (for foreground mask head only) or 25-channel 56$\times$56 feature maps~\cite{guler2018densepose}.

 We train the network in two stages.
-In the first stage, we train an initial model using the labeled data by the labeled data loss $\mathcal{L}_{\rm L}$ or using a pretrained model as the teacher network to distillate the knowledge into our network.
-Specifically, for application on human we follow the first approach and use 48K human instances in DensePose-COCO~\cite{guler2018densepose} training set, while for application on monkey we adopted the second one since we do not have access to the labelled data but only a pretrained model on chimpanzee~\cite{sanakoyeu2020transferring}.
-This initial model is used for two purposes: (1) distillation-based regularization and (2) refinement via multiview supervision.
-For distillation-based regularization, the weights of the pretrained network is fixed.
-Then we leverage full loss to learn the refined network.
+In the first stage, we train an initial model using the labeled data by the labeled data loss $\mathcal{L}_{\rm L}$.
+Specifically, for the human dense keypoints, we use 48K human instances in DensePose-COCO~\cite{guler2018densepose} training set to train the initial model.
+For the monkey dense keypoints, we directly use the pretrained model for chimpanzees~\cite{sanakoyeu2020transferring} as the initial model since we do not have an access to the labeled data.
+In the second stage, we train our model on unlabeled multiview data leveraging all losses.
+The initial model is used for two purposes: (1) the pre-trained model $\phi_0$ with weights fixed for distillation-based regularization and (2) the initial model to be refined via multiview supervision.